aboutbits/elasticsearch-workshop/exercise-data-management/exercises.md

 ## Exercise 8 - Create a new index with predefined mapping

-In this exercise will create the index before we start indexing to have more optimal mapping.
+In this exercise we will create the index before we start indexing to have a more optimal mapping.
 For example on the `Id` field we do not need full text search capabilities.
 Whereas on the `Title` field we don't need term filters.

 Lets create a new more optimal index `events-v2`.